 - Date 19/12/2021

-Day 1: You’ll fly into Hoedspruit, South Africa.
-You’ll be met by one of our team members and driven to the lodge, where you’ll have a chance to settle in, meet the other volunteers, and relax.
+Day 1: We’ll welcome you at Hoedspruit airport in South Africa and drive you to the lodge, where you’ll have a chance to settle in, meet the other volunteers, and relax.

-Day 2 - 7: We’ll start the project with a 3-day orientation program, which will give you a comprehensive photography workshop that covers everything from technical use of your camera to composition and post-production.
-It’s a great opportunity to improve your photography skills, before going out and putting all this into practise.
-The introduction will also introduce you to the area, the aims and methods of the project, and the local cultures.
+Day 2 - 7: You’ll begin your experience with a 3-day orientation program, a comprehensive photography workshop that covers everything from technical use of your camera to composition and post-production.
+You’ll have the opportunity to improve your photography skills theoretically, before going out and putting them into practice.
+This introduction will also present you to the area, the aims and methods of the project, and the local cultures.

-Day 28: After saying goodbye to the lodge and the team, you’ll be driven back to Hoedspruit airport.
+Day 28: After saying goodbye to the lodge and the team, we’ll drive you back to Hoedspruit airport for your flight home.

 Value For MoneyWrite a review